End-to-end canary release with a self-managed Spring Cloud Gateway or Zuul

 msePilotAutoEnable: "on"

-# The actual name of the application for which Microservices Governance is enabled.
-The name must be enclosed in double quotation marks (").
+# Specify the application name to connect to MSE.
+The name must be enclosed in double quotation marks.

 msePilotCreateAppName: "your-deployment-name"

-3. On the Deployments page, select a namespace, and click Create from YAML.
+3. On the Deployments page, select a Namespaces and then click Create from YAML.

 apiVersion: apps/v1